PessOak/COURSERA_Google_Capstone/README.md

 We will use SQL as our main tool for the Process and Analyze phases.
 As for the Visualization phase we will be using Tableau to create customized graphs.

 ## 3- Process
+Main steps of the process phase:
+1-	Open and look into each dataset file;
+2-	Choose the useful datasets for the analysis;
+3-	The dataset files can be found on the following link: https://www.kaggle.com/datasets/arashnic/fitbit
+4-	Upload the chosen files into BigQuery (SQL);
+5-	Some files gave an error for datetime format when trying to upload them into BigQuery, than I did some datetime formatting in google sheets before uploading into BigQuery;
+6-	Files with metrics in minutes and seconds weren’t selected for the analysis.
+As we are looking for trends, only files containing metrics with day and hours will be used for this project;
+7-	Except for the weight (67 rows) and sleep (413 rows) datasets there are 940 rows of data in each selected dataset;
+8-	After a quick look into each dataset, we can observe that all of them have 1 column in common, the “Id” column.
+And the “activity_merged” file seems to contain the same data as the files “calories_merged”, “intensities_merged” and “steps_merged”.
+9-	So, I will check with some queries if the data in those datasets match.
+If they don’t, I will use JOIN statements to join the smaller datasets into the large one (activity_merged).
+If they have the same data, I will just use the large one and remove the others.
+10-

 Data limitations observed:

 -	The total of users that provided data is 33, it’s a small sample size, because of that, the final results and findings may not be very reliable or useful;
 -	The data is from 2016 and this project is happening in 2023.
 So, it might be outdated and may not reflect the real scenario nowadays;
 -	It would be useful to have gender information for this project for the company’s (Bellabeat) main audience and consumers are women in general, but we don’t have that.